abhinandan976/-AI-Powered-Knee-Osteoarthritis-Analysis-using-Edge-Devices/README.md

 This project is an **AI-powered Android application** for the **detection and grading of Knee Osteoarthritis (KOA)** from X-ray images using deep learning.
 It was developed as part of our **6th sem academic project** at **KLE Technological University, Belagavi**.

-The app is designed to perform real-time, fully offline KOA detection and severity grading, specifically tailored for rural and resource-constrained medical settings where access to radiologists is limited.
+This app is designed to perform real-time, fully offline KOA detection and severity grading, specifically tailored for rural and resource-constrained medical settings where access to radiologists is limited.

 ---